Books have many powers. All too rarely, however, do they shape public opinion and change history.

 We will also consider topics such as what the Enlightenment meant for women and the Enlightenment’s global influence in the 18th century, particularly on the founding fathers of this country.
 We will thus read works by the greatest women authors of the age, as well as the most read author in the colonies, Montesquieu.

-The course will be taught in English, and all readings will be in English.
-Students who wish to receive French credit for the course will do the reading and writing in French.
+The seminar will be taught in English.
+Students who wish to receive French credit will do the reading in French.